danlentz/printv/README.md

 * Tracing conditional evaluations inside COND forms

-* Character-macros to support DWIM 'PRINTV the following form' reader instead of unsightly, cumbersome, and error-prone nesting of (PRINTV ...) sexp structure that become increasingly problematic to understand and more-so to (eventually) remove
+* Character-macros to support DWIM 'PRINTV the following form' reader instead of unsightly, cumbersome, and error-prone nesting of (PRINTV ...) s-expression structure that becomes increasingly problematic to understand and more-so to (eventually) remove

 * Support for enabling and disabling PRINTV output to user-selected stream (initially \*TRACE-OUTPUT\*) with effect of either global or dynamic extent